 Biography of the writer

-Samuel was born to a Jewish family in November 1887of the year.
-His parents were simple people - his mother was engaged in housekeeping, and his father worked as a master at the factory.
-The boy grew up curious and hardworking.
-He graduated from the Ostrogozhskaya Gymnasium, and then St. Petersburg and Yalta.
-Educated abroad in London.Marshak's works for children likeMarshak's works for children like in differentagePhoto: GettyYoung Marshak lived two years in the Yalta dacha in Maxim Gorky, and in 1906 moved to St. Petersburg.
-He became a journalist, several printed publications, traveled the Middle East, wrote his best works.
-The first collection of poems was called "Sionids", it was published in 1907.
-In 1912, the writer married.
-Lived with his wife abroad, in England, studying local folklore, returned to Russia in 1914.
-After the October Revolution, the writer created the first children's theater and wrote plays for him.
-Marshak issued a magazine for children, and during the war helped build kindergartens and boarding schools.
-I wrote the children's works already in adulthood.
-He lived a long, dignified life, and died at 76 years old, and his creativity lives and makes new generations happy.
+Samuel was born into a Jewish family in November 1887.years.
+His parents were simple people - his mother was a housewife, and his father worked as a foreman at a factory.
+The boy grew up inquisitive and hardworking.
+He graduated from the Ostrogozhsk gymnasium, and then from St. Petersburg and Yalta.
+He received an education abroad in London.Marshak's works for children likeMarshak's works for children are liked in different waysagePhoto: GettyYoung Marshak lived for two years at Maxim Gorky's dacha in Yalta, and in 1906 he moved to St. Petersburg.
+He became a journalist for several printed publications, traveled around the Middle East, and wrote his best works.
+His first collection of poems was called "Zionides", and was published in 1907.
+In 1912, the writer got married.
+He lived with his wife abroad, in England, studying local folklore, and returned to Russia in 1914.
+After the October Revolution, the writer created the first children's theater and wrote plays for it himself.
+Marshak published a magazine for children, and during the war he helped build kindergartens and boarding schools.
+The author wrote his children's works in adulthood.
+He lived a long, dignified life and died at 76, but his work lives on and brings joy to new generations of children.

 What Marshak's works are taught for preschool children, a short list